 Materials Science and Engineering

-At present, he is an Associate Professor in the Department of Materials Science and Engineering, Rutgers, The State University of New Jersey.
 Before joining Rutgers, Dr. Goel has worked as a Materials Scientist at Pacific Northwest National Laboratory, Richland, WA, and as a Senior Research Scientist – Optical fibers at Sterlite Technologies Ltd., Aurangabad, India.

 Dr. Goel is the chairperson of the technical committee on hazardous waste vitrification (TC-05) and a member of the technical committee on glasses in healthcare (TC-04) of the International Commission on Glass.
 He also serves as the vice-chairperson of the Bioceramics Division of the American Ceramic Society.
 Owing to his outstanding accomplishments in the field of glass science, Dr. Goel was awarded the 2017 Vittorio Gottardi Prize by International Commission on Glass.

 Professor Goel's teaching responsibilities during the 2019-2020 academic year are: